-The second step is the more difficult one.
+\paragraph*{The second step.} The second step is the more difficult one.
 We have to establish $d_t(\zbar,v^*)>m$, while maintaining $\ag(v^*,z_0)=\gamma$.
 By Lemma~\ref{le:dualDistance} this means that we need to eliminate short inner non-$t$ coset paths between~$v$ and the worlds in~$\zbar$ by moving to bisimilar copies of~$v$ within $[v]_\gamma$.

-How do we find a suitable~$v^*$ in~$[v]_\gamma$?
 There are many possible bisimilar copies of~$v$ to choose from.
-Which choice is the right one, or brings us at least closer to our goal?
-More specifically, in which direction do we go, i.e.\ what is a suitable $a\in\gamma$ such that we should take an $a$-step and look for a bisimilar copy of~$v$ in~$[v]_a$?
-And is it possible to make a wrong choice?
-Is there an $a\in\gamma$ such that there is some $v'\in[v]_a$ that is actually closer to~$\zbar$ instead of further away, as necessary?
-We would like to be able to describe the direction one has to take if one wants to move on a short path from~$v$ towards~$\zbar$.
+The key is to find a suitable $a\in\gamma$ such that an $a$-step to a bisimilar copy of~$v$ in~$[v]_a$ brings us closer to~$v^\ast$.
+We define the set of ``right'' agents in~$\gamma$ by describing the ``wrong'' agents, i.e.\ the direction one has to take if one wants to move on a short path from~$v$ towards~$\zbar$.
 If we can do that, we just move in any other direction.

 Again, we resort to a result from~\cite{Ca19}.
-There it is shown that the direction one has to take if one wants to move from~$v$ to~$z$ on a short non-$t$ coset path in a sufficiently acyclic structures is unique in the following sense: there is a set~$\alpha_0$ such that if $v,\alpha,\dots,z$ is a short non-$t$ coset path, then $\alpha_0\subseteq\alpha$.
+There it is shown that the direction one has to take if one wants to move from~$v$ to~$z$ on a short non-$t$ coset path in a sufficiently acyclic structure is unique in the following sense: there is a maximal non-empty set~$\alpha_0$ such that if $v,\alpha,\dots,z$ is a short non-$t$ coset path, then $\alpha_0\subseteq\alpha$ (cf.~\cite{Ca19}~Definition~4.10).
 We denote this set as

 It is shown in~\cite{Ca19} that this set exists and is unique if there is a short non-$t$ coset path from~$v$ to~$z$.
 It is our goal to use $\sh_t(v,z)$ to find a suitable bisimilar copy~$v^\ast$ of~$v$ such that the $t$-distance between~$v^\ast$ and~$z$ increases.
 This means that we must take a different direction, i.e.\ some $a\notin\sh_t(v,z)$, and move to a bisimilar copy in $[v]_a$.
 The idea is to repeat this procedure with different suitable agents until we reach a copy of~$v$ that has a sufficiently large $t$-distance to~$z$.